syncfusion/blazor-docs/src/charts/range-selector/period-selector.md

 ---
-title: " Period selector in Blazor Range Selector component | Syncfusion "
+title: " Period selector in the Blazor Range Selector component | Syncfusion "

 component: "Range Selector"

 description: "Learn here all about period selector feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

-# Period selector in Blazor Range Selector (SfRangeNavigator)
+# Period selector in the Blazor Range Selector (SfRangeNavigator)

 The period selector allows to choose a time range with specific periods.

 ## Periods

-An array of objects that allows users to specify pre-defined time intervals.
-The [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_Interval) property specifies the count value of the button, the [`Selected`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_Selected) property allows users to select the period button initially, and the [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_Text) property specifies the text to be displayed on the button.
-The [`IntervalType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_IntervalType) property allows users to customize the interval type, and it supports the following types:
+An array of objects that allows the users to specify pre-defined time intervals.
+The [`Interval`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_Interval) property specifies the count value of the button, the [`Selected`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_Selected) property allows the users to select the period button initially, and the [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_Text) property specifies the text to be displayed on the button.
+The [`IntervalType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorPeriod.html#Syncfusion_Blazor_Charts_RangeNavigatorPeriod_IntervalType) property allows the users to customize the interval type, and it supports the following types:

 * Auto
 * Years